I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 To be clear, Scream was not the first violent film I'd ever seen.
 I was never censored from watching any type of movie growing up, but as a kid, you tend to voluntarily stay clear of hardcore monster and murder movies, and any other adult-themed movies tend to not interest you.
 But, blood and bad language wasn't going to be anything I hadn't seen or heard before.

 Being a pre-teen, the idea of watching a legitimately scary movie appealed to me.
 It felt like uncharted territory that I wanted to explore.
-Being the oldest of four, though, meant that three younger kids ages 3-9 were going to be exposed to it as well if this was to be our Saturday night rental selection.
-My excitement was contagious, however, and the other kids voted "yes" for Scream.

 The Famous Opening Kills